Always stay in the loop!

 untrusted comment: verify with signify.pub RWSdP65piDd+OVoglh1oEzICs3q/OIVN4p5DC0TscWfy/kjtC2wdDKGtBbW2/uKbxLcw5qvA/jTr8YNNe2X0T8xY/n0wjItd9gs=

 OpenBSD’s Signify is a modern tool that allows you to sign and verify files.
-In our opinion, it should be a very stable alternative since OpenBSD extensively uses it.
+In our opinion, it is a stable alternative since OpenBSD uses Signify extensively.

 - Signify - Sign and Verifyexternal link